IBM/maximo-labs/MkDocs/edc_8.11/docs/edc_integration.md

 ##  Add an endpoint
 The endpoint of the Integration configuration is where the gateway connection credentials we defined previously has to be added.
-This is where the EDC edge will send the unified data from the devices.</br></br>
+This is where the EDC edge will send the unified data to once collected from the industrial devices.</br></br>
 Click on `Add endpoint` and the select `Maximo`:
 ![Add endpoint](/img/edc_8.11/edc_integration_04.png)</br></br>